-Now is a great time for investors to act as early as possible to reap the rewards, and investing in student property in Bristol is likely to provide a steady stream of tenants.
+Now is a great time for those interested in investing in student property to act as early as possible to reap the rewards, and an HMO investment in Bristol is likely to provide a steady stream of tenants.

-The city’s waterfront area offers bars, shops, restaurants and the Bristol is home to a number of historic attractions, including the world-famous Clifton Suspension Bridge, Bristol Cathedral, Clifton Observatory, as well as plenty of arts and cultural and festival events taking place throughout the year.
+The city’s waterfront area offers bars, shops, restaurants and Bristol is home to a number of historic attractions, including the world-famous Clifton Suspension Bridge, Bristol Cathedral, Clifton Observatory, as well as plenty of arts and cultural and festival events taking place throughout the year.

-Further afield, Stonehenge, Bath, Salisbury, Brecon Beacons in Wales, The Cotswolds and Devon are all just a day’s trip away, making Bristol convenient for exploring the surrounding area.
+Further afield, Stonehenge, Bath, Salisbury, the Brecon Beacons in Wales, The Cotswolds and Devon are all just a day’s trip away, making Bristol convenient for exploring the surrounding area.